JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_BHBA.md

 We used the rfFMS technique to obtain the following tree:
 ![tree](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/Tree_Binary_Bal_Acc_GLMNET_BHBA.png)

-This shows that the we have two best models with similar permance:
+This shows that the we have two best models with similar performance:

 - Variable: IR
 - Either of Standardization: FD, SD, FD.EMR, SD.EMR